 These were the sights along my first walk after moving to Toronto, from Cruickshank Park to the lake.
 While this was something to occupy myself for the weekend, it started a fascination with how Toronto’s natural and built environments collided.

 That said, the walks were aimless and kinda shallow.
 It wasn’t until November 2017 that it became a brand, and a focused effort to document Toronto’s best walks and biggest opportunities.
 All in all, from what I could remember back to April 2016, I racked up over 1,300 kilometres over 111 walks.

-But now, my journeys across Toronto have reached a hiatus.
-My needs have changed, and I was driven out by the high cost of rent.
-I have now moved on to new pastures in the tri-city, but I will continue exploring metroscapes.
+For now, my journeys across Toronto have reached a hiatus.
+My housing needs have changed, and I was driven out by the high cost of rent.
+I have now moved on to new pastures in the tri-city, but I will continue exploring the local metroscapes there.

 2019 in Toronto